Netflix release dates 2020: all the major upcoming TV shows and films revealed

 third January

-Anne with an E: season three The third and ultimate season of this newest adaptation of Lucy Maud Montgomery’s traditional novel: Anne of Inexperienced Gables
+Anne with an E: season three The third and last season of this newest adaptation of Lucy Maud Montgomery’s traditional novel: Anne of Inexperienced Gables

 eighth January

-Cheer Documentary collection from the makers of Final Likelihood U, following the Navarro Faculty cheerleaders as they put together for the Nationwide Championships
+Cheer Documentary sequence from the makers of Final Likelihood U, following the Navarro School cheerleaders as they put together for the Nationwide Championships

 10th January

-AJ and the Queen New collection starring RuPaul as a drag queen who groups up with a tricky 11-year-old woman to recoup the financial savings that have been stolen from her
+AJ and the Queen New sequence starring RuPaul as a drag queen who groups up with a troublesome 11-year-old lady to recoup the financial savings that had been stolen from her

 15th January

-Grace and Frankie: season 6 Lengthy-running comedy collection starring Lily Tomlin and Jane Fonda, following two girls who’re pressured to dwell collectively after their husbands fall in love with one another
+Grace and Frankie: season 6 Lengthy-running comedy sequence starring Lily Tomlin and Jane Fonda, following two girls who’re compelled to reside collectively after their husbands fall in love with one another

 17th January

-Ares Psychological horror collection hailing from The Netherlands, the place two buddies are seduced by wealth and energy solely to seek out themselves trapped someplace demonic.
+Ares Psychological horror sequence hailing from The Netherlands, the place two mates are seduced by wealth and energy solely to search out themselves trapped someplace demonic.

-A Fall from Grace Thriller written and directed by Tyler Perry, wherein a girl finds herself in hassle after a brand new romantic accomplice proves harmful.
+A Fall from Grace Thriller written and directed by Tyler Perry, through which a girl finds herself in hassle after a brand new romantic companion proves harmful.

 24th January

-Chilling Adventures of Sabrina: half three The supernatural collection following a teenage witch returns, as Sabrina prepares to enter hell with a view to save her boyfriend, Nick
+Chilling Adventures of Sabrina: half three The supernatural sequence following a teenage witch returns, as Sabrina prepares to enter hell with the intention to save her boyfriend, Nick

 The Ranch: season four (half eight) The ultimate outing of the Colorado ranch sitcom, starring Ashton Kutcher, Sam Elliott, Debra Winger and Elisha Cuthbert